genildovsm/common/README.md

 ### Library that loads custom environment variables.

-Required: PHP 7.3 ou later.
+Required: PHP 7.3 or later.

 ### How to install